ADVERTISEMENT

 47. Amicitiae nostrae memoriam spero sempiternam fore

-(I hope that memory of our friendship will be everlasting. - Cicero)
+I hope the memory of our friendship will be everlasting. – Cicero

 48. Multi famam, conscientiam, pauci verentur